JaromirProchazka/Exam-repository-analysis/README.md

 It is done by the Schedule team in winter semester 2024/25 on Charles University in course NSWI130 - Software System Architectures.
 All materials created for the analysis are in the **ANALYSIS_quality_requirement_scenarions** folder in the root of this repo.

+There you can find

+- files with scenarios and there proposed solutions (2 for each team member)
+- `presentation/` folder with teams presentation from the last practical
+- `Updated C4 model/` folder with updated Exam system, it is updated with the proposed solutions of the scenarios (L2 and L3 diagrams)

 The rest of this repository including the rest of this README were made by the Exam team in Milestone 1.

+---

 # Exam System